kojiishi/explainers/text-box-trim.md

   <img src="https://camo.githubusercontent.com/5776b249db46310818b54c8627639b90b5af53effc76a307bcd95dd1c6bd4cb1/68747470733a2f2f692e696d6775722e636f6d2f36416664496e6f2e706e67">
 </p>

-Note, the rules in the above picture may vary.
+Note, the rules in the picture above may vary depends on preferences of authors or writing systems.
 For example, the "top of text" may vary by text content or by preferences.
 Also, other writing systems may prefer other "top of text" and "bottom of text".